e-zk/site/posts/talking-computers.md

 # I don't like it when computers talk to me

-The recent, ongoing, AI-chatbot boom has made me realise how annoying I think it is when software tries to "talk to me", like its a fellow human being.
+The recent, ongoing, AI-chatbot boom has made me realise how annoying I think it is when software tries to "talk to me", like it's a fellow human being.
 But it isn't just annoying -- it feels wrong to me now.

 When I was much younger I used to enjoy and even write my own software[^1]